|

 4. Difficulty breathing while navigating in a race

-you are without lifting your head up as much.
-When you need to lift your head
+you are without lifting your head as much.
+When you need to raise your head

 throw you off balance.
 Instead, take a quick peek at your target, roll to the

-side to breath, and bring your head right back down into position.
+side to breathe, and bring your head right back down into position.

 5. Sucking in water while taking a breath